openownership/openownership.beta/_team/kadie-armstrong.markdown

   linkedin: https://www.linkedin.com
 ---

-Kadie works on the Beneficial Ownership Data Standard as part of the Open Data Services Co-operative team.
+Kadie works on the Beneficial Ownership Data Standard.
 She's so passionate about changing the norms around corporate ownership that she joined a workers co-op.